 Cue tests and endless waiting and terrible hospital wifi and Michael’s parents (who arrived shortly after I did) being annoying.
 His father asked me if I would like a blanket.
 I said no. His father gave me a blanket, because of course he did, and then kept trying to adjust it for me, without saying a word to me as he did it.
-His mother said she thought she’d left the stove on, and she and his dad sat around idly speculating about where their house had caught fire.
+His mother said she thought she’d left the stove on, and she and his dad sat around idly speculating about whether their house had caught fire.
 (Spoiler alert: it had not.)

 Eventually the hospital decided Michael didn’t have a pulmonary embolism after all, and instead he had congestive heart failure and they could cure fix it.
 They have admitted him for the next day or two.

 I went home for a few hours, then came back with some of Michael’s stuff.
 By then, word had gotten around, and some of our friends were visiting when I arrived.
 (Michael’s parents had left by then, thank god.)
 Then I went home again.
 I’ll visit him tomorrow.

 Everyone was all worried about me and our friend Larissa kept saying I should have my dad come and stay over, but I’m fine.
 Trying to keep busy and take care of the animals and all that.

 I’m just hoping that from now on maybe Michael will actually heed my advice and see a doctor sooner rather than later when one of his vital life functions inexplicably starts to fail.

 You’re in my thoughts, Meaghan.
 I hope Michael gets well soon.
 Please keep us updated.